UNIVERSITY OF MARY WASHINGTON

 It is the intention of the faculty of the Department of History and American Studies that the senior thesis allow its students to employ all the skills they have acquired during the course of their studies at the University of Mary Washington, especially the ability to:

-- Read and assess primary and secondary sources from a variety of genres and media.
+- Read and assess primary and secondary sources from a variety of genres and mediums.

-In addition to fulfilling the senior thesis requirement for the American Studies major, AMST 485 also counts for the Experiential Learning General Education Requirement and the Writing Intensive Requirement.
+In addition to fulfilling the senior thesis requirement for the American Studies major, AMST 485 also counts for the Experiential Learning General Education Requirement.
 As such, the following are also goals for this course:

-- Students will be able to apply what was learned in coursework to new scenarios outside standard university courses
+- Apply what was learned in coursework to new scenarios outside standard university courses.

-- Students will be able to identify their personal values and learning goals and direct themselves by creating personalized learning experiences that may include alternative means of learning
+- Identify their personal values and learning goals and direct themselves by creating personalized learning experiences that may include alternative means of learning.

-- Students will be able to clarify and refine their understanding of their strengths and weaknesses in content of relevant disciplines and in skills such as time management, organization, professionalism, and so forth
+- Clarify and refine their understanding of their strengths and weaknesses in content of relevant disciplines and in skills such as time management, organization, professionalism, and so forth.

-- Students will be able to recognize their knowledge and lack of knowledge
+- Recognize their knowledge and lack of knowledge.

-- Students will be able to connect their undergraduate experiences and their post-graduation lives
+- Connect their undergraduate experiences and their post-graduation lives.